 Lea Clemens: Currently, my favorite earrings are my pearl studs.
 They seem like a part of me.
 Rarely do you see me without them, be it during sports or anywhere else.

-Laura Gröll: I love to combine different stud motives, and I wear two studs per earlobe.
+Laura Gröll: I love to combine different stud motifs, and I wear two studs per earlobe.
 I feel that that’s a style that suits me best.

 Do you prefer certain materials for your earrings during sports?